zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 *final*.
 This will prevent changes to the field.
 A convention is to write variable names with all capital letters when they represent constants.

+In the following example, we'll also create a new method in the *MainActivity()* class named *addText()*.
+This method combines the steps of appending text to a StringBuilder and adding a line separator so we don't have to repeatedly add the line separator ourselves.
 ---

 WeatherData.java